 D147 - Sickness is normal even among believers and some may remain sick

 God never promises Christians that we will always be in perfect health.
 God does heal but it does not mean that healing takes place all the time and that healing is the reason that we are Christians.
 In fact, Jesus’ main purpose on earth was not healing although that was part of his ministry.
+He stated the purpose of his ministry in John 10:10 –

-Some Christians make out the Apostle Paul to be a superhuman.
+Some Christians make the Apostle Paul to be a superhuman.
 It is recorded in the Bible that he had the gift of healing but even he had a sickness which he called a ‘thorn in the flesh’ (2 Cor 12:7) and which we should not dismiss lightly as a non-physical ailment.

 Paul also shared about others with sickness including: